forcedotcom/salesforcedx-vscode/docs/articles/getting-started/install.md

 ## Visual Studio Code

-Visual Studio Code can be installed on any computer running macOS, Windows, or Linux.
+Install Visual Studio Code on any computer running macOS, Windows, or Linux.
 VS Code’s [system requirements](https://code.visualstudio.com/docs/supporting/requirements) are fairly small, so it should run well on most computers.

 To install Visual Studio Code visit <https://code.visualstudio.com> and click the big green **Download** button.
 After the download finishes, open the installer and follow the steps to complete the installation.